-Our most revered Halloween ritual involves children donning costumes, armed with buckets, heading out into twilight to solicit neighbors for candy.
-If you’ve found yourself too old to dress up as a toilet paper mummy, it doesn’t mean you still can’t enjoy a treat or two on All Hallows’ Eve.
+Our most revered Halloween ritual involves children donning costumes, armed with buckets, heading out into twilight to solicit their neighbors for candy.
+If you’ve found yourself too old to dress up as a toilet paper mummy, it doesn’t mean you still can’t enjoy a Halloween Cocktail or two on All Hallows’ Eve.
 If you need some inspiration for what to pair with your candy corn and fun-size chocolate bars, here are some spooky American craft brews.
-You may not associate chopped-up bodies, space warlords, and specters with craft beer options, ut these three Halloween beers will definitely scare up your taste buds and get you in the spirit.
+You may not associate chopped-up bodies, space warlords, and specters with craft beer options, these three Halloween beers will definitely scare up your taste buds and get you in the spirit.

 Hopped in Half by 3 Floyds Brewing Co.

 A few years ago, we announced Three Floyds as the “winner” of Halloween beer.
 The Indiana brewery celebrates gore and horror all year long with its unique beer-naming conventions and often disturbing artwork.
 Hopped in Half is a pilsner with 5.3% ABV and mild notes of pepper and lemon.
 You can’t miss this 22 oz bomber sitting on shelves thanks to its label, which showcases a brightly colored rendering of a demon beast cleaved into a cross section of itself.
 Hopped in Half was brewed with input from the death-metal band Obituary.

 GWAR Beer Oderus Ale by Cigar City Brewing